epos-deep-learning/beautiful-jekyll/registration.md

 ---

 EPOS students can participate for free, other people can participate in the course after acceptance.
-The registration fee for non-EPOS members is €250,- for the first three days and €50,- for the symposium (lunch will be provided on all days).
+The registration fee for non-EPOS members is €250,- for the first three days (lunch will be provided on all days). *The symposium is free of charge.*

 You can register for the Autumn School **before the 1st of September 2019**, and for the symposium using the link below: